maxjenius/AgGridPCFTemplate/README.md

 * API as a data source.

 ### Automated setup
-The `scripts` folder contains helper scripts that create a new Power Platform solution and build the PCF project.
+The root folder contains helper scripts that create a new Power Platform solution and build the PCF project.
 The scripts automatically detect the absolute path to this repository so no manual path editing is required.
 Run the shell script on Linux/macOS:
 ```bash
 ./BuildSolution.sh